insight-platform/Savant/docs/adapters.md

 - a local path to a directory with files (not necessarily in the same encoding);
 - HTTP URL to a single file.

+The adapter is useful for development purposes.
+It also can be used to process image streams efficiently in production.

 The adapter parameters are set with environment variables:

 - `LOCATION` - image file(s) location or URL;